-If anyone ever thinks about writing a book, all I can say is go for it!
-If you are willing to spend the time and hard work and have the patience to learn new skills, go ahead and self -publish and start a new career.
+If anyone ever thinks about writing and self-publishing a book, all I can say is go for it!
+If you are willing to spend the time and hard work and have the patience to learn new skills, go ahead and start a new career.
 I am hoping this is just the start.

 You can purchase my book over on Amazon for £10.99 paperback or £4.50 Kindle.